-There are several reasons trying to visit your site ends in an endless redirect loop.
-The exact message that’s displayed will depend on the browser you’re using.
-It’s caused when there are multiple versions of your site and they’re endlessly referring back and forth between each other.
+Several reasons are trying to visit your site ends in an endless redirect loop.
+The exact message that's displayed will depend on the browser you're using.
+It's caused when there are multiple versions of your site, and they're endlessly referring back and forth between each other.

 How do I fix an endless WordPress redirect loop?

 To fix the too many redirects error, the first and easiest thing to do is clear your cookies and your cache and see if that solves it.
 If not, check to see if it's your .htaccess file causing it or if it's a plugin using redirects.

 Always make a backup of the .htaccess file before doing anything

 After you've made a backup copy, delete it from your server

 Go to General under Settings on the left